Levon24/StringCompareExample/README.md

 # StringCompareExample

-Comparing 2 strings using dynamic programming just for fun
+Comparing 2 strings using dynamic programming just for fun.